MikkoVasankari/MALrss/README.md

-### malRSS
+### MALrss

-CLI tool to read your Recent MAL Anime or Manga list updates from MAL RSS feed.
+CLI tool that allow you to read your Myanimelist profile's recent anime/manga list updates in terminal.

-1 for anime list <br>
+anime for anime list <br>
-2 for manga list <br>
+manga for manga list <br>

 Username as your MAL account username.

 ```
-./malrss 1 username
+./malrss anime username
 ```